Ogiwara-CostlierRain464/geometry2/README.md

 ## About
-Implementation of `Transactional Transform Library on ROS`
+Implementation of `Transactional Transform Library for ROS`

 ## For IROS paper reviewer